 operating from unimproved grass runways, the aircraft is easily maintained, even "in

-A newer version of the aircraft, the Yak-52TW,
+A newer version of the aircraft, manufactured by

-features a tailwheel configuration and is powered by a 400-hp version of the
+and features a tailwheel configuration.
+It is powered by a 400-hp version of the

 Engine: One 360-hp VMKB (Vedenyev) M-14P radial piston engine